Skip to main content

 • use counselling and interviewing skills

-• select and apply counselling theories and therapies
+• select and apply relevant counselling therapies

 • establish and develop counselling relationships